-In medieval Europe Stinging Nettle (Urtica dioica) was used as a diuretic (to rid the body of excess water) and to treat joint pain.
+In medieval Europe, Urtica dioica (commonly known as Stinging Nettle) was used as a diuretic (to rid the body of excess water) and to treat joint pain.
 Stinging Nettle has been used for hundreds of years to treat painful muscles and joints, eczema, arthritis, gout, and anemia.
 Today, many people use it to treat urinary problems during the early stages of an enlarged prostate, for urinary tract infections, for hay fever, or in compresses or creams for treating joint pain, sprains and strains, tendonitis, and insect bites.

-Stinging Nettle is an herbaceous, quick-growing plant whose leaves and stems are covered with tiny, hollow, silica-tipped hairs which can cause irritation.
-Can grow to a height of approximately 4 feet (1.2 m).
+Stinging Nettle is an herbaceous, quick-growing plant whose leaves and stems are covered with tiny, hollow, silica-tipped hairs, which can cause irritation.
+It can grow to approximately 4 feet (1.2 m) tall.

 Growing Conditions and General Care

-Stinging Nettles prefers rich soil with good moisture content and especially favors the edges of streams or nutrient-dense pastures.
+Stinging Nettles prefers fertile soil with good moisture content and especially favors the edges of streams or nutrient-dense pastures.

-To start, tamp the small seeds lightly into the soil or cover with a thin layer of soil (0.25 inch/6 mm).
+First, tamp the tiny seeds lightly into the soil or cover them with a thin layer of soil (0.25 inch/6 mm).
 If starting indoors, sow in flats in late winter and transplant in early spring.
-Space plants approximately 8 inches (20 cm) apart.
+Space plants about 8 inches (20 cm) apart.
 If direct sowing, seed in spring and thin as desired and plant rows 1 inch (2.5 cm) apart.